semantic-flow/sflo/documentation/task.2025-11-29-opslog.md

   * Any other quantitative state worth caching

 * **Backlink summary**
-  * External IRIs referencing this node, discovered through scans
+  * External IRIs referencing this knop, discovered through scans
   * Timestamp + weaveSlug of last backlink collection

-These are **derived** facts and serve as the node’s “status record.”
+These are **derived** facts and serve as the knop’s “status record.”

 ### `_meta` MUST NOT include: